Ethiopian People's Revolutionary Party

+The Ethiopian People's Revolutionary Party (EPRP) (የኢትዮጵያ ሕዝባዊ አብዮታዊ ፓርቲ), informally known as Ihapa (ኢሕአፓ), is the first modern political party in Ethiopia.
+Established in April 1972, it aimed to turn Ethiopia into a democratic republic.

 Both the EPRP and another party, the All-Ethiopia Socialist Movement (MEISON) were enthusiastic supporters of the student-led 1974 Ethiopian Revolution that eventually led to the toppling of Emperor Haile Selassie and abolishing the monarchy the following year.
 However, following the rise of Mengistu Haile Mariam to power as leader of the ruling Derg, the military junta that had taken control of Ethiopia, ideological conflict developed between the various groups.

-The EPRP declared open war against the revolutionary government in 1976, and the government resolved to smash them as an act of self-defense in the urban areas.
-In the rural areas, Tigray and Gondar provinces, the guerrilla force of the party, known as the EPRA (Ethiopian People's Revolutionary Army), was also becoming active.
-The spiraling violence in the urban areas also led to the declaration of the infamous Red Terror campaign by the military regime against the EPRP and later MEISON.
-This bloody campaign caused the deaths of some 250,000 Ethiopians until it ended in 1978.
-The urban armed defense was pursued to an extent and dimension which harmed the party by forcing it to work in circumstances of unfavorable balance of forces.

 History

 The EPRP was founded under the name Ethiopian People's Liberation Organization (EPLO) in April 1972 in West Berlin, West Germany, by exiled Ethiopian students and with the assistance of the Democratic Front for the Liberation of Palestine.
 At this first congress, a Central Committee was elected and included Desta Tadesse, Kiflu Teferra, Kiflu Tadesse, Tesfaye Debessay, Berhane Meskel Reda, Iyasu Alemayehu, and Zeru Kehishen, with the latter four elected to the EPLO Politburo and Berhane Meskel Reda elected the organization's Secretary General.

 For the first few years of its existence, the EPRP was of little importance until the arrival of the Revolution, after which it played a larger role.
 Over the year following the deposition of Haile Selassie, political and ideological conflict began to emerge between the EPRP and its major Marxist rival, MEISON.
 Part of their rivalry was based on the fact that, originally, the Derg had no political ideology, beyond the vague patriotic slogan of Itiopiya Tikdem "Ethiopia First" and turned to the leftist Student Movement, with its strong ideological grounding, for guidance; EPRP and MEISON were only two of a large number of groups which competed to be the Derg's political educators.
 Part of their rivalry was based on Marxist theory: for the Ethiopian Revolution to be an "authentic" one, there needed to be a vanguard party, and both groups wanted that role.
 Eventually, MEISON came to support the Derg and Mengistu, while the EPRP claimed that the Derg had betrayed the Revolution and stood in the way of a genuine "people's democracy".
 The political conflict ultimately escalated into violent conflict, with increasing fighting between the two groups.
 The violence reached its peak in 1976 when the EPRP began to launch attacks on public buildings and assassinate high-ranking Derg officials.